IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 code|not-found
 {:.grid}

-**Case 3**: The Patient Demographics Supplier finds the patient demographics record matching the `resourceId` sent in teh HTTP request, and the record is deprecated.
+**Case 3**: The Patient Demographics Supplier finds the patient demographics record matching the `resourceId` sent in the HTTP request, and the record is deprecated.

 In this case, the Patient Demographics Supplier may either: